OpenBanking-Brasil/specs-seguranca/open-banking-brasil-certificate-standards-1_ID1.md

 **Subject Alternative Name**

-* **dNSName:** FQDN ou Wildcard
+* **dNSName:** FQDN or Wildcard

-### Certificado de Assinatura {#CertificadoAssinatura}
+### Signature Certificate

-Os Certificados de Assinatura são utilizados para realizar assinatura do payload através do uso de JWS (JSON Web Signature).
+Signature Certificates are used to perform payload signature through the use of JWS (JSON Web Signature).

-#### Atributos Open Banking Brasil Presentes no Certificado {#AtributosCertificado}
+#### Open Banking Brasil Attributes Present in the Certificate

-* **UID:** Código de Participante associado ao CNPJ listado no Serviço de Diretório do Open Banking Brasil;
+* **UID:** Participant Code associated with the CNPJ listed in the Directory Service of Open Banking Brasil;
-* **commonName:** Razão Social cadastrado no Serviço de Diretório do Open Banking Brasil e pertencente ao CNPJ e Código de Participante.
+* **commonName:** Company Name registered in the Directory Service of Open Banking Brasil and belonging to the CNPJ and Participant Code.

-O Certificado de Assinatura deve ser emitido através de cadeia V5, e deve obrigatoriamente conter os seguintes atributos:
+The Signature Certificate must be issued through the V5 chain, and must contain the following attributes:

 **Distinguished Name**

-* **UID (OID 0.9.2342.19200300.100.1.1):**  Código de Participante associado ao CNPJ listado no Serviço de Diretório do Open Banking Brasil
+* **UID (OID 0.9.2342.19200300.100.1.1):** Participant Code associated with the CNPJ listed in the Directory Service of Open Banking Brazil
 * **countryName (OID 2.5.4.6):** BR
 * **organizationName (OID 2.5.4.10):** ICP-Brasil
-* **organizationalUnitName (OID 2.5.4.11):** Nome da Autoridade Certificadora
+* **organizationalUnitName (OID 2.5.4.11):** Certificate Authority Name
-* **organizationalUnitName (OID 2.5.4.11):** CNPJ da Autoridade de Registro
+* **organizationalUnitName (OID 2.5.4.11):** CNPJ of the Registration Authority
-* **organizationalUnitName (OID 2.5.4.11):** Tipo de identificação utilizada (presencial, videoconferência ou certificado digital)
+* **organizationalUnitName (OID 2.5.4.11):** Type of identification used (in person, videoconference or digital certificate)
-* **commonName (OID 2.5.4.3):** Nome da Razão Social
+* **commonName (OID 2.5.4.3):** Company Name

 **Certificate Extensions**